wwsyan/SB3_practice/README.md

 ## Gridworld by PPO
-Gridworld is modified from a custom Gym enviroment (for details see [here](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/)), where the episode ends when the agent reaches the destination.
+Gridworld is modified from a custom Gym enviroment (for details see [here](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/)), where an episode ends when the agent reaches the destination.
 See codes [here](https://github.com/wwsyan/sb3_practice/tree/main/gridworld_ppo).

 | Performance | Description |